s-fifteen-instruments/guardian/docs/source/controller/C_certificates.rst

 Additional Clients
 ------------------

-To add additional individual SAE clients, they will need to present their Certificate Signing Request to be signed by the Vault PKI engine Intermediate CA. The mandatory identifiers are
+To add additional individual SAE clients, the KME will need to verify the authenticity of the SAEs.
+One way to do this is for the SAE to present a Certificate Signing Request to be signed by the Vault PKI engine Intermediate CA. The mandatory identifier needed by Guardian is the

    #.
+Common Name

+Recommended identifiers are

-Country
+   2. Country

    #.
 State